Surbhi-Kohli/EventPropogationInJs/README.md

 If you call e.stopPropagation() in the capture phase (by setting the addEventListener()'s 3rd argument to true), it stops at 1, so 2 & 3 cannot receive it.

 If you call e.stopPropagation() in the bubble phase (by setting the addEventListener()'s 3rd argument to false or just not assign it), the 1 & 2 already complete, so it just prevents the event from bubbling up from the level where you call stopPropagation()

+## Difference between stopPropagation() and stopImmediatePropagation()

+stopPropagation will prevent any parent handlers from being executed stopImmediatePropagation will prevent any parent handlers and also any other handlers from executing.